containers/podman/docs/podman-run.1.md

 **--pid**=""
    Set the PID mode for the container

    Default is to create a private PID namespace for the container

-			       'container:<name|id>': join another container's PID namespace
+  - `container:<name|id>`: join another container's PID namespace
-			       'host': use the host's PID namespace for the container.
+  - `host`: use the host's PID namespace for the container.
 Note: the host mode gives the container full access to local PID and is therefore considered insecure.

 **--pids-limit**=""
    Tune the container's pids limit.
 Set `-1` to have unlimited pids for the container.